Published: April 27, 2021 | Last Updated: June 25, 2024

 Intimacy Coordinators are a new and necessary profession, bridging the gap between uncomfortable moments, sexual harassment, and inexperienced directors.

-Intimacy coordinators have the qualifications to establish boundaries and ensure the protection of actors, directors, and everyone involved in intimate scenes.
+Intimacy coordinators are qualified to establish boundaries and protect actors, directors, and everyone involved in intimate scenes.

-As the world reconciled with its ignorant past, it’s up to Hollywood to continue its progression with recognizing the importance of diversity in talent, and expertise on set in all positions, especially if they’re sexual.
+As the world reconciled with its ignorant past, it’s up to Hollywood to continue its progression by recognizing the importance of diversity in talent and expertise on set in all positions, especially if they’re sexual.